dwyl/home/README.md

 to ourselves / each other
 and **_everyone_ in-the-loop**. 💬<br />
-**_Please_ don't read it** if you are critical of embryonic ideas that are _not_ a Polished [PowerPoint](https://www.amazon.com/Real-Leaders-Dont-Do-Powerpoint/dp/0749942606) Pitch Deck. 💡<br />
+**_Please_ don't read it** if you are critical of embryonic ideas 💡 that are _not_ a Polished [PowerPoint](https://www.amazon.com/Real-Leaders-Dont-Do-Powerpoint/dp/0749942606) Pitch Deck. 👩‍🏫<br />
 If you read the `README.md`
 and are curious to know more,
 check the